juanonsoftware/juanonsoftware.github.io/_posts/2015-9-28-Working-with-xpath.md

 How to search for the Customer with LastName is *Ha* ?
 Below is an example

 ```
-// Build a XPath query
+// Build an XPath query
 const string query = "//Customers/Customer[@LastName='Ha']";
 var nodes = document.SelectNodes(query);